 Heather is a devoted animal specialist and caring pet owner.
-She has been working with animals professionally for the past twenty-four years.
-Heather, a native Cape Codder, currently has two Border Collies, a Border Collie Mix, one cat and a Green Winged Macaw, all of which are rescues and live in Brewster, MA with her husband and dogs.
-Her specialty is working with behavior-specific issues utilizing clicker training, positive cues and reinforcement.
+She has been working with animals professionally for the past thirty years.
+A native Cape Codder, she currently has a Border Collie and a rescue Border Collie Mix, and lives in Brewster, MA with her husband and dogs.
+Her specialty is working with behavior-specific issues utilizing science based behavior modification, clicker training, positive cues and reinforcement.

 “Training your dog is all about achieving a positive relationship between you and your dog and having fun while doing so,” says Heather.